enzonami/xVis_Passcodes/README.md

 v1.0.2

-Announcemnts
+## Announcements
-Sript is online.
-Check the discord for a tutorial, and to your gain key access.
+Script is online.
+Check the [Discord](https://discord.gg/aFj4pDjR) for a tutorial and to gain key access.

-Known Bugs
+## Known Bugs
-After Enabling multibox, you will need to refresh the page to regain ui control.
+After enabling multibox, you will need to refresh the page to regain UI control.
+Feel free to update this section—I'll update the GitHub accordingly.